 Whether it be rain, snow, or sunshine, the game will be played in its entirety.
 During this game, the weather was perfect at kickoff.
 With about one-minute left in the first quarter, lightning delayed the game for 30 minutes.

 These are the little things that most people ignore when watching football, mostly because they are not at the game.
-They are not living the real NFL experience.
-For years, I have robbed myself of this experience, an experience that only a select few value.
+They are not living the experience.
+For years, I have robbed myself of this experience, one that only a select few value.
+A club of real NFL fans.

 Regardless if my Broncos won or lost, the trip was worth every penny.
 Even my friend agreed saying he had no regrets and his team got blown out.

-So if you are someone who watches football, go visit and travel with your team.
+So if you are someone who watches football, go visit or watch your team at home or on the road.
 That alone is the definition of what the real NFL experience is about, one you will appreciate for years to come.